xuwang/coreos-docker-dev/README.md

     git clone https://github.com/xuwang/coreos-docker-dev.git
     cd coreos-docker-dev

 _Vagrantfile_ controls the cluster provisioning.
-The checked out git repo directory is shared as /home/core/share in each note, so you can put persistent data under /home/core/share.
+The checked out git repo directory is shared as /home/core/share in each node, so you can put persistent data under /home/core/share.
 You will be asked for your password to enable the NFS sharing from the host.

 ### Cluster configuration

 Under [nodes-conf](https://github.com/xuwang/coreos-docker-dev/tree/master/nodes-conf) directory, you can find different size of cluster configurations and default service port mappings.
-You can modify json files to change the defaults, and in Vagrant configuration, pick the one you will use, for example, the cluster with flannel, with 3 nodes:
+You can modify json files to change the defaults, and in Vagrant configuration, pick the one you will use.
+The default is one node cluster.
+Note you will  need a powerful ldaptop in order to run 3 notes cluster-large.json configuration.
+Memory allocation used by each node can be adjusted in <type>.json file.

-    #NODES_CONF = File.join(MY_PATH, "nodes-conf", "standalone.json")
+    NODES_CONF = File.join(MY_PATH, "nodes-conf", "standalone.json")
-    NODES_CONF = File.join(MY_PATH, "nodes-conf", "cluster-flannel.json")
+    #NODES_CONF = File.join(MY_PATH, "nodes-conf", "cluster-flannel.json")
     #NODES_CONF = File.join(MY_PATH, "nodes-conf", "cluster.json")
     #NODES_CONF = File.join(MY_PATH, "nodes-conf", "cluster-large.json")
     #NODES_CONF = File.join(MY_PATH, "nodes-conf", "cluster-secure-etcd.json")